 Agecko has helped repurpose wood through child-friendly projects.
 When working with Mayflex, a leading manufacturer in converged IP solutions, their wood waste was transformed through a number of creative efforts.

-For example mud gardens are the perfect toy for getting your little ones out in the fresh air.
+For example, mud gardens are the perfect toy for getting your little ones out in the fresh air.
 It’s a small kitchen set for kids, where they use things found in the garden to play chef.

 Around the holiday season, wood was repurposed to make a number of incredible Christmas decorations and a Santa’s grotto!
 It’s great that during a time that creates so much waste, people are looking to sustainability to reduce their carbon impact.